Atovaquone/proguanil

 Atovaquone/proguanil, sold under the brand name Malarone among others, is a fixed-dose combination medication used to treat and prevent malaria, including chloroquine-resistant malaria.
 It contains atovaquone and proguanil.
 It is not recommended for severe or complicated malaria.
 It is taken by mouth.

 Common side effects include abdominal pain, vomiting, diarrhea, cough, and itchiness.
 Serious side effects may include anaphylaxis, Stevens–Johnson syndrome, hallucinations, and liver problems.
 Side effects are generally mild.
 It is unclear if use during pregnancy or breastfeeding is safe for the baby.
 It is not recommended to prevent malaria in those with poor kidney function.
 Atovaquone works by interfering with the function of mitochondria in malaria while proguanil blocks dihydrofolate reductase.

 Atovaquone/proguanil was approved for medical use in the United States in 2000.
 It has been available as a generic medication since 2011.

 Medical uses

 Malaria treatment

 Atovaquone/proguanil is not normally used to treat severe malaria, when an injectable drug such as quinine is used instead.

 Malaria prevention

 Since some malaria strains are resistant to atovaquone/proguanil, it is not effective in all parts of the world.
 It must be taken with a fatty meal, or at least some milk, for the body to absorb it adequately—and to avoid painful stomach irritation, which proguanil frequently causes if taken without food.
-Also, stomach irritation may occur if one lies down within a half hour after taking this medicine.